Maine Pedestrian Accidents Caused by Failure to Yield to a Pedestrian On the Sidewalk When Exiting Your Driveway

 Under Maine law, a pedestrian will not be barred recovery even if their negligence contributed to the accident or injuries.
 Maine is a pure comparative negligence state, requiring that the injured party’s recovery be reduced by their proportion of fault, if any.Peter Thompson & Associates: Providing Excellence of Legal Services to Pedestrian Accident Victims

 Peter Thompson & Associates provides unmatched excellence of legal services to pedestrian accident victims across the state of Maine.
 Voted the best personal injury lawyer, attorney Peter Thompson zealously fights for the maximum recovery of all injured pedestrians.
-Call us today at 1 (800) 804-2004 to schedule a free consultation at an office meeting location near you.
+Call us today at 1 (800) 804-2004 to schedule a consultation at an office meeting location near you.
 We also offer home and hospital visits for our injured clients.